kkirstein/proglang-playground/README.md

 A playground for various programming languages.

+# Clojure

+Clojure is a LISP-style language for the Java Virtuell Machine (JVM).

 # Elm

 Elm is a Haskell-style programming language for web development.
 It compiles to JavaScript and features Functional Reactive Programming for GUIs.